-2.1.2.1 Specific objectives of investment priority and expected outcomes compared to the OECD average.
-In terms of attitudes toward education, the students demonstrated lower stamina and openness to resolve problems and assignments and lower trust in their own abilities.
+2.1.2.1 Specific objectives of investment priority and expected outcom openness to resolve problems and assignments and lower trust in their own abilities.
 This can also be reflected in the results in mathematics.
-13

 Specific objective 1.1.1 Increasing inclusivity and equal access to quality education and improving results and competences of children and students